-Creative learning and well-being grounded in visual storytelling, mindfulness, and emotional intelligence
+Creative learning and well-being grounded in visual storytelling

 Andrea Passarella is a contemporary visual storyteller and educator with over 20 years of experience in photography, arts education, and contemplative pedagogy.

-Her work integrates leadership, mentorship, and reflective facilitation, helping individuals and groups navigate complex learning and creative experiences with clarity, curiosity, and purpose.
+Her work integrates leadership, mentorship, and facilitation, supporting individuals and groups as they navigate complex creative and learning experiences with clarity, curiosity, and purpose.

 From studying with renowned photographer Mary Ellen Mark in the neighborhoods of Oaxaca to leading workshops in Los Angeles and conducting research in higher education, Andrea’s work has unfolded across classrooms, studios, and community spaces, where relationships, presence, and trust shape the learning experience — an approach reflected in Mark’s observation: